<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for Pitney Bowes Pitney Bowes provides its employees with access to various healthcare plans through its collaboration with several insurance providers.
 Typically, these include major insurers such as Aetna, Anthem Blue Cross Blue Shield, and Cigna, which offer comprehensive coverage options.
 Employees generally have access to health plans that include medical, dental, vision, and wellness programs, aimed at enhancing the overall well-being of their workforce.
 Potential Healthcare Cost Increases for Pitney Bowes in 2026 As Pitney Bowes navigates the healthcare landscape in 2026, it faces substantial challenges marked by impending cost increases.
 With projections indicating employer-sponsored insurance costs could rise by approximately 8.5%, this escalation is driven by rising claims and medical inflation.
 The expiration of enhanced ACA subsidies further complicates the situation, as it may lead to increased out-of-pocket premiums for employees, potentially exceeding 75%.
 In response, Pitney Bowes may consider strategic adjustments to its healthcare offerings, focusing on cost management to maintain employee satisfaction and access to necessary care.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Pitney Bowes employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Pitney Bowes employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Pitney Bowes employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'